by Katie Barnett, Partner, Energy Transition – Deals, PwC Australia

 Of course, there are and will be a plethora of stakeholders in this consultation process, and many opinions and good ideas will be articulated before the final design is legislated…watch this space.

 Changes signal opportunity for energy infrastructure investors and developers

 There’s little doubt of an increased national appetite for a rapid transmission, storage and renewables roll-out and a cleaner, greener energy future.
 But there’s still a massive task ahead.
 To achieve the widely accepted ‘step change’ scenario outlined in the AEMO’s most recent Integrated System Plan (ISP), the pace of new renewables, storage, and transmission developments will need to dial up to maximum – as will the level of investment.

 There’s plenty of cause for energy infrastructure investors and developers to be optimistic in this opportunity-rich time and place.
 But can we be confident that energy markets are changing in the right way and at the right pace and scale?
 Given the interrelatedness of all energy system components, it’s easy to solve one problem and find another has been created.

 In our view, change is never simple, but it must happen.
 The success of the energy transition will rest on three critical components:

 - More transmission build-out

 And, all three builds need to happen quickly.
 To move at pace, the sector will need to:

-• Build trust with communities and improve environment, social and governance performance
+- Build trust with communities and improve environment, social and governance performance, and